iron-vault-plugin/iron-vault/docs/index.md

 * [[Callouts]] - Special formatting and generation for game-related callouts.
 * [[Settings]] - Various configurations available to tweak your Iron Vault experience.
 * [[API]] - (Coming Soon) Are you a developer?
 We expose the plugin for easy access, for folks who want to do fancier things with Iron Vault features.
-* [[Rulesets and homebrew]] (Coming Soon) - BYO Rulesets!
+* [[Rulesets and Homebrew]] (Coming Soon) - BYO Rulesets!
 Import custom assets, oracles, or even entire rulesets/games that conform to the [Datasworn](https://github.com/rsek/datasworn) data model.

 #### Installing the Plugin